castacks/tartanair_tools/README.md

 Coming soon!

 ## Paper
-More technical details are available in [TartanAir paper](https://arxiv.org/abs/2003.14338).
+More technical details are available in the [TartanAir paper](https://arxiv.org/abs/2003.14338).
 Please cite this as:
 ```
 @article{tartanair2020arxiv,
   title =   {TartanAir: A Dataset to Push the Limits of Visual SLAM},